 If you experience any of these symptoms after attending our offices please email HR@raydensolicitors.co.uk with your contact details so that we can manage communications with people who may have come into contact with you during your visit.
 We will keep the information as confidential as we can, mindful of our public health and data protection obligations.

-Covid 19 Contact Tracing (NHS Test and Trace Service in England).
-As you will be aware, the Government’s advice is that participation in the Covid-19 contact tracing programme is an important part of its measures to curb the spread of Covid-19 in the UK.
-Our firm is committed to supporting the efforts of NHS Test and Trace Service as far as that is consistent with our obligation to keep information belonging to our clients confidential.
+Covid 19 Contact Tracing (NHS Test and Trace Service in England) including the NHS COVID-19 app.
+As you will be aware, the Government’s advice is that participation in the Covid-19 contact tracing programme and use of the NHS COVID-19 app is an important part of its measures to curb the spread of Covid-19 in the UK.
+Our firm is committed to supporting the efforts of NHS Test and Trace Service, including the NHS COVID-19 app, as far as that is consistent with our obligation to keep information belonging to our clients confidential.
 This means that we will normally never pass on information about you, or the matters on which you have instructed us, without a lawful bases to do so.

 Further details of how it will be used can be found by following this link: